benjaminadk/gif-encoder-2/README.md

 ## Optimizer

 The optimizer works by reusing the color palette from the previous image on the current image.
-This can reduce the overall processing time signifigantly but its best suited for a sequence of similarly colored images.
+This can reduce the overall processing time significantly but its best suited for a sequence of similarly colored images.
 Use the `setThreshold` method to set a percentage determining how similar the two images must be to trigger the optimizer.
 The default is `90%`.
 The optimizer is only used if `true` is passed as the 4th argument to the constructor.

 ## Progress Event